mlvccn/vision_pattern_analysis_book/CH8-视觉语义分割/全监督图像语义分割实例/SeaFormer/README.md

 ---

-## 许可
+## License

-本仓库代码仅供学术研究使用，禁止商业用途。
+This repository is for academic research only and strictly prohibited for commercial use.

 ---

-## 致谢
+## Acknowledgement

-We would like to thank the authors of [Seaformer](https://github.com/fudan-zvg/SeaFormer)which has significantly accelerated the development of our book.
+We would like to thank the authors of [Seaformer](https://github.com/fudan-zvg/SeaFormer) which has significantly accelerated the development of our book.